NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 Implementations and operators of catalog zones may choose to provide their own properties.
 Custom properties can occur both globally, or for a specific member zone.
-To prevent a name clash with future properties, such properties MUST be represented below the label `ext`.
+To prevent a name clash with future properties, such properties MUST be represented below the label "ext".

-`ext` is not a placeholder.
+"ext" is not a placeholder.
 A custom property is named as follows:

 ```
 ; a global custom property: